qsc-hoperoth/qsc-hoperoth/README.md

 - 👋 Hi, I’m Hope!
-- 🏢 I'm the Ecosystem Platform Manager at Q-SYS, which means that I create content to support our Developers platform.
+- 🏢 I'm the Ecosystem Platform Manager at Q-SYS, which means that I create content to support our Developers platform
 - 📫 You can reach me at hope.roth@qsc.com
 - 🚗 You can find more of my work at developers.qsys.com
 - 😄 Pronouns: she/her